RochanaChaturvedi/rochanachaturvedi.github.io/_news/announcement_6.md

 inline: true
 ---

-Very pleased to announce successful defense of my PhD proposal, officially entering candidacy and embarking on the next phase of my academic journey!
+Announcing successful defense of my PhD proposal, officially entering candidacy and embarking on the next phase of my academic journey!